laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
 - "Gatherer's Backpack" from the workshop now adds 18 slots, with -65% weight reduction for ores & wood
-- Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary bench
+- Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary benches

 - Adds the Following Workshop Kits under a new Workshop menu called "Pete's Kits":